Skip to contents

 }

-We specify a Normal prior with mean zero and 𝐁0=λ2𝐈\mathbf{B}_0=\lambda^2 \mathbf{I} with λ2=10\lambda ^2=10 on the regression effects and an inverse Gamma prior with c0=2.5c_0=2.5 and C0=1.5C_0=1.5 on σ2\sigma^2.
-With this choice of the prior parameters c0c0 and C0C_0 the prior is rather uninformative but guarantees existence of the posterior variance.
+We specify a normal prior with mean zero and 𝐁0=λ2𝐈\mathbf{B}_0=\lambda^2 \mathbf{I} with λ2=10\lambda ^2=10 on the regression effects and an inverse Gamma prior with c0=2.5c_0=2.5 and C0=1.5C_0=1.5 on σ2\sigma^2.
+With this choice of the prior parameters c0c_0 and C0C_0 the prior is rather uninformative but guarantees existence of the posterior variance.

-We perform a regression analysis on the box office sales yy and report the posterior mean of the regression effects together with the 2.5% and 97.5% quantile of the posterior distribution in the following table.
+We perform a regression analysis on the box office sales yy and report the posterior mean of the regression effects together with the 2.5% and 97.5% quantiles of the posterior distribution in the following table.

-res_conj1 <- regression_conjugate(y, X, b0 = 0, B0 = 10, c0=2.5, C0=1.5)
+res_conj1 <- regression_conjugate(y, X, b0 = 0, B0 = 10, c0 = 2.5, C0 = 1.5)

-post.sd.conj1 = sqrt(diag((res_conj1$CN / res_conj1$cN) * res_conj1$BN))
+post.sd.conj1 <- sqrt(diag((res_conj1$CN / res_conj1$cN) * res_conj1$BN))

 knitr::kable(round(cbind(